 Snow peas, when cooked, may be introduced as soon as baby is ready to start solids, which is usually around 6 months of age.

 Snow peas and snap peas have different flavor, shape, and size.
 Snow peas have flat, thin pods containing smaller peas.
 Snap peas have round, thicker pods containing bigger peas.
-The crunchy pods of both varieties are best eaten when underripe because they become more fibrous as they mature.
-Snap peas are also called “sugar snap peas” which hints at the sweeter taste than snow peas.
-Both snap peas and snow peas produce delicate flowers and sweet young sprouts that are featured in congees, curries, stir-fries, and many more dishes with roots in Asia, the native home of both legumes.
+Both snow peas and snap peas produce delicate flowers and sweet young sprouts that are featured in congees, curries, stir-fries, and many more dishes with roots in Asia, the native home of both legumes.

 Yes, the firm texture of snow peas poses some risk.
-To reduce the risk, cook and chop the pea pod before serving.
+To reduce the risk, prepare and serve snow peas in an age-appropriate way.
 As always, make sure you create a safe eating environment and stay within arm’s reach of baby during meals.
 For more information on choking, visit our sections on gagging and choking and familiarize yourself with the list of common choking hazards.

 No. Snow peas are not a common allergen.
 Pea allergies have been reported in some patients with allergies to other legumes, particularly chickpea and lentil.
 Being allergic to one type of legume does not necessarily mean that an individual will be allergic to all others, although the risk of having more than one legume allergy can increase.
 Fortunately, most individuals with peanut or soy allergy (both common food allergens) are able to tolerate other legumes, such as snow peas, just fine.